BYU-Hydroinformatics/annual_era5_update/README.md

 ## Running the scripts.

 Each script needs additional arguments in order to run.
 These are explained in each .py file.
-For example:

 For Example:
 ```bash